The response to spiders shown by an Arachnophobic individual may seem irrational to others and often to the sufferer himself.

 For spider fears, I help run an incredibly powerful and effective group therapy workshop called 'The Spider Courage Experience.'
 We have had 100% success rate so far and have been featured on ITV.
 The group therapy aspect makes this treatment even more effective and better yet, really fun!
 To find out more, go to www.spidercourage.com and book your place today.
 No need to waste anymore time being afraid of spiders!

-This gives you a single 90 minute session with Adam Cox at either his Harley Street or Elstree Practice.
-If you don't live in the UK or can't get to London or Hertfordshire then Adam can do the session through Zoom or Skype.
-You can schedule a time convenient for you and in most cases one session is all that's required to be free of the fear.
+This gives you a single 60-minute session with Adam Cox over Zoom.
+You can schedule a time convenient for you and in most cases, one session is all that's required to dramatically reduce the amount of anxiety linked to the trigger.

 3 Sessions of Therapy for a Single Phobia

 This gives you three sessions with Adam with the first session being a 90 minute session.
-The sessions will take place at over Zoom (online) or at Harley Street in Central London or Elstree in Hertfordshire.
+The sessions will take place at over Zoom (online).
 Adam is the UK's leading expert at eliminating phobias.